 Frequently Asked Questions

 That depends on you!
 Like all master's programs, our M.S. is 30-33 units.
 Any prerequisite courses you need to take are above and beyond the program's 30 units (this also is standard).
 If you take one course (3 units) per semester, it will take you about ten semesters to complete the program.
-However, classes will always be available during summer semesters.
-If you took 12-15 units per semester, as a full time student, you might be able to complete the program in one calendar year.
-Most students will be somewhere in between those two extremes It takes most people 3 years.
+Most people choose to take 2 courses (4-6 units) per semester and complete the program in about 3 years.

 Tuition costs change frequently and the best place to check is with the university financial information.
 However, one helpful piece of information is that the university charges one fee for graduate students taking 0-6 units in a semester (regardless of the number of units), and a different fee for students taking more than 6 units (regardless of the number of units).